Ibanez AM53 Vs AS53: Which is Better & Why?

-Both of these guitars are from the Ibanez artcore series and features the similar body material and design.
+Both of these guitars are from the Ibanez Artcore series and features a similar body material and design.
 Here instead of common tonewoods like Mahogany and Maple, Ibanez went for something simple and rusting.

 We’re getting a nice slender style Sapele wood semi-hollow body in a smooth double-cutaway body design.
 Many solid-body players want the tone of a hollow body but shy away due to their sizes.
 But these two bad boys got you covered here too.

-Coming towards the Sapele wood, not only it lower down the cost, but also provide plenty of warm tone with its clear snappy attack.
-I definitely give a 5 stars for the perfect culmination of tone and size here.
+Coming towards the Sapele wood, not only does it lower down the cost, but also provides plenty of warm tone with its clear snappy attack.
+I definitely give 5 stars for the perfect culmination of tone and size here.

-Neck of the guitar is another important factor that can make or break your whole playing experience, unless you’re a pro guitar player.
+The neck of the guitar is another important factor that can make or break your whole playing experience unless you’re a pro guitar player.

 The Am53 model comes with a slim Artcore AM style Mahogany neck profile with a Set-in neck joint.
 The only advantage of a Set-in neck profile over a bolt-on is, you get a lot more stability and it is proven to be reliable.